vsoch/vsoch.github.io/_posts/2013/2013-8-06-segmentation-of-mri-with-bayesian-methods.md

 ### Defining f(r) with LSS Intensity Differences with a meaningful subset of voxels!

 For hundreds of thousands (or even millions) of parameters, finding an alignment function, L, to minimize the sum of squared error for intensity differences is REALLY HARD.
-Could there be a way to drastically minimize the number of paramters that we need to estimate?
+Could there be a way to drastically minimize the number of parameters that we need to estimate?
 Yes!
 Let's think back to the equation that calculates the probability of a class for a particular equation, r:

 [![fig1](http://www.vbmis.com/learn/wp-content/uploads/2013/08/fig13.png)](http://www.vbmis.com/learn/wp-content/uploads/2013/08/fig13.png)